NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 ### Subscribing to a Store

 *Subscriber*s are functions which takes a *Store* as its only param and they can subscribe to *Store*s by calling the following method.
+When it's subscribed to a *Store*, it should get the *Store*'s current *State*.

 ```swift
 class Store<State> {